exec - execute an application within the host operating syatemSYNOPSIS

 Execs searches for filename in the Windows system directory.

 Execw behaves as exec, but waits for the process to complete.

 Any external process on which NAT32 waits can be terminated prematurely with the killp command.SEE ALSO

-Most exec variants that create a GUI process cannot be started from a remote location.
+Most exec variants that create a GUI process on the Desktop cannot be started remotely.
 The only exception is the execx command, and it is only permitted if password checking is on.

 kill, shell, sh